pinaska/online_resume_awwwesomes_psd/README.md

 :pushpin: to-do: validate, check accessibility and performance;

-:pushpin: to-fix: waves svgs; should they be html img tags or background properties - what's better for posisioning :question:
+:pushpin: to-fix: ~~waves svgs; should they be html img tags or background properties - what's better for posisioning~~~ as sugested by @aroerick I used transform:translateY and it worked :question:

 ![we_create_mockup](/images/we_create_one_page.png)
 ___________________________________